aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 * **Resource requests**: Request that certain amount of memory or CPU be available.
 * **Node selection**: Choose to run on a node that is has a particular label (`nodeSelector`).
 * **Node affinity**: Draws a pod to run on nodes with particular attributes (affinity).
-* **Topology spread**: Use topology spread to help insure availability of the application.
+* **Topology spread**: Use topology spread to help ensure availability of the application.
 * **Pod affinity/anti-affinity**: Draws pods towards or away from topology domains based on the scheduling of other pods.

 Karpenter supports standard Kubernetes scheduling constraints.